5T33Z0/OC-Little-Translated/I_Windows/Custom_Entries.md

 ## Prerequisites

-In order to add the Windows Boot Manager to OpenCore's boot menu, we need to find the location of the EFI Partition containing the "Microsoft" folder.
+In order to add the Windows Boot Manager to OpenCore's boot menu, we need to find the location of the EFI Partition with the "Microsoft" folder that contains the Windows Bootloader.
 If you only use one HDD, it's located inside the same EFI folder as your OpenCore files.
 But on systems which have Windows on a separate disk, we need to find out its PCI path first via the Open Shell command line tool before we can add the path to the `config.plist`.

 ### Finding the PCI path of the Windows Bootloader using OpenShell